 The type of form used to claim treaty benefits depends upon the type of income being paid under the treaty provision, and whether the foreign individual is a nonresident alien or resident alien for tax purposes.

-- Use form W-9 and Attachment to form W-9 if the individual is the foreign individual is a resident alien for tax purposes.
-This form is valid indefinitely until the individual’s circumstances change where the information reported is no longer valid. ie. resident alien becomes a “green card” holder, a citizen or treaty time limits run out.
+- Use form W-9 and Attachment to form W-9 if the foreign individual is a resident alien for tax purposes.
+This form is valid indefinitely until the individual’s circumstances change where the information reported is no longer valid, i.e. the resident alien becomes a “green card” holder or citizen, or treaty time limits run out.